 This is provided by Marsh UK Ltd, Schools Division, and the cost is incorporated into the school fees.
 Cover is provided 24 hours a day, 365 days of the year.
-Sporting and leisure activities are covered and the scale of benefits for disabilities is given in detail in the leaflet sent to you from the School Business Manager (from whom further copies are available).
+Sporting and leisure activities are covered.
+Details can be found on the school website.